OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log1_graphic-pipeline.md

 <img src="./assets/Dolphin_triangle_mesh.png" alt="A 3D mesh">

-So how to move from a barbone 3D mesh to a beatiful texturerd post-processed scene ?
+So how to move from a barebone 3D mesh to a beatiful texturerd post-processed scene ?

 Let's talk about the GRAPHIC PIPELINE.